andypangaribuan/squirrel/README.md

 sq --help
 ```

+## Third party package

+This sq cli using 3rd party package, you can install using brew:

+- watch (brew install watch)
+- expect (brew install expect), this for unbuffer cli
+- kubectl (brew install kubernetes-cli)

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/andypangaribuan/squirrel/tags).